Codex Entry 05: The Culinary Traversal, 900–1700

 - Souring with native acids — the ancestor of the sinigang lineage.
 Sampalok (tamarind), batuan, kamias, libas, native citrus.
 No tomato.
 The function is to brighten and preserve hot broths in a tropical climate.

 - Acid-denatured raw preparation — the kinilaw lineage.
 Vinegar and ginger denaturing fish protein.
 No chili.
-Pigafetta will describe this in 1521 in the Visayas, but by then it is already centuries old.
+The early-contact chroniclers will describe this in the 1521 Visayas, but by then it is already centuries old.

 - Direct-fire whole-animal roasting — the ancestor of the inihaw and lechon lineages.
 Bamboo skewer or split-pole over coals.

 What changes in this window is not the techniques.
 What changes is storage.
 Chinese stoneware jars — tapayan, gusi — arrive in scale via the Nanhai trade.
 Long-form fermentation moves from household batch to surplus economy.
 Bagoong and patis are no longer just for the family salt-cellar; they become tradeable goods.
-Vinegars acquire named vintages.
-Rice wines (tapuy, pangasi, intus, basi) are stored, aged, and gift-exchanged in ceramic vessels that double as treaty objects.
+The primary record (Morga, 1609) attests the centrality of palm and nipa wine to these polities in generic terms; it is a plausible inference, not a documented fact, that the rice wines named in later sources (tapuy, pangasi, intus, basi) already circulated in this window as aged, named, gift-exchanged vintages stored in ceramic vessels that doubled as treaty objects.

 Linguistic substrate.
 The food vocabulary of this period is overwhelmingly Austronesian.
 Beras (husked rice) → bigas.
 Proto-Malayo-Polynesian qasiRa → asin.
 Suka (vinegar/sour) is shared across the Malay world.
 There are almost no loanwords in the household register.
 The kitchens speak in their oldest voice.